SuleimanFarah/sunpy/GSOC/2020/GSoC-2020-Raahul-Singh.md

 Different algorithms will consume a different amount of resources in terms of memory and training time.
 I shall be running all the algorithms locally on my machine equipped with an NVIDIA 1050Ti GPU.
-If need be, I’ll migrate to Google Colab.
+If need be, I'll migrate to Google Colab.

 #### 4) Testing and Integration